-The tax cuts may have caused a slight "sugar high" - but at a very high price
+The tax cuts may have caused a slight "sugar high"-but at a very high price

-The 2017 tax cuts likely added some fuel to the already-hot economy because they increased corporate profits (benefiting shareholders) and gave individuals more money to spend.
+The 2017 tax cuts likely added some fuel to the economy because they increased corporate profits (benefiting shareholders) and gave individuals more money to spend.
 However, many economists say that the "sugar high" from the tax cuts is wearing off.
-In fact, business investment has declined for two consecutive quarters and a recent analysis by the New York Times found no relationship between the size of the tax cut companies and industries received and their investments.8 In the long term, the \$1.9 trillion in new federal debt likely will weigh down the economy.9
+In fact, business investment has declined for three consecutive quarters and a recent analysis by The New York Times found no relationship between the size of the tax cut companies and industries received and their investments.
+In the long term, the \$1.9 trillion in new federal debt likely will weigh down the economy.